Dlib is a general purpose cross-platform C++ library designed using contract programming

 - Common image operations such as edge finding and morphological operations

-- Implementations of the SURF
+- Implementations of the SURF,

-and HOG feature extraction algorithms.
+feature extraction algorithms.

 - Tools for detecting objects in images.